-You can get a variety of eye injuries if you are not wearing the proper protection, especially in high risk jobs.
-High risk jobs include anything that has chemicals, lots of dust, excessively bright lights, UV lights, compressed air or even machinery that can chip, cut, weld, sand and all the inbetween.
+You can get a variety of eye injuries if you are not wearing proper protection, especially in high-risk jobs.
+High-risk jobs include anything that has chemicals, lots of dust, excessively bright lights, UV lights, compressed air or even machinery that can chip, cut, weld, sand and all the in between.

 Scratches, cuts, punctures, foreign things embedded into your eyes, even chemical burns and welding flashes can all cause minor to severe damages temporarily, possibly even permanently.
 This can all happen to you when you aren’t wearing your safety glasses.

 The chances of injuring your eyes is increased by many factors.
 These can include:

 - Eye protection isn’t supplied

 - Employer doesn’t enforce compliance to wearing safety glasses

 - There is minimal or no training in how to use the equipment

 - Disregard for potential eye injuries and don’t take appropriate precautions